 With the amount of culture, the variety of schools, and the great use of the language and its grammar, many of the country’s cities have become a popular destination for those who are looking to learn Spanish while living in a country that has it all.
 Here are the top Spanish schools for those who are looking to learn this beautiful language while traveling, making new friends, and getting the most out of their experience.

 Let’s start with the best-rated school (based on Tripadvisor and Facebook).
 Whee institute is a fun-looking school located in Teusaquillo, a very traditional part of the city popular for its location, which is close to the center, La Candelaria, Chapinero (trendy part of town), and the main universities in Bogotá.
 It’s very well connected with loads of transport options and plenty of opportunities to practice your new Spanish skills.
-The whole methodology of the school is based on the understanding of their students’ needs and providing fun, interactive lessons which tailor to these needs.
+The whole methodology of the school is based on the understanding of their students’ needs and providing a fun, interactive lessons that tailor to these needs.
 Students say that they are picking up Spanish in a shorter time and in a happy and easygoing environment.
 Whee Institute understands that not everyone enjoys spending loads of time in a classroom.
 Therefore, they make the most of the students’ time by providing a fully immersive experience that goes beyond the classroom walls, using the city, landmarks, museums, and real-life day-to-day activities to make the learning experience as real and usable, and guarantees to be as fun as possible.

 You can select the type, of course, that best suits your time frame, needs, and budget.
 The school offers group lessons starting every Monday with a maximum of 5 students per class (smallest max. class size of all the Schools).
 The lessons are a choice of 15hours/week (the only school to offer 15hour group classes & Whee promise you will learn at least the same amount of Spanish in 15hours with them, compared with 20hours in another School/Institute) or 20 hours/week all depending on what you would prefer.
 You can select the morning (9 am to 12 pm /1 pm) or afternoon (2 pm to 5 pm / 6 pm) slot for your classes.
 If you have some specific needs (e.g. business Spanish or specialty subject matter), you can go for private lessons starting at 10 hours per week and have the choice of taking them at the school or meeting your teacher at your place or even do it via Skype!
 The Institute classes follow the Common European Framework (CEF) structure so there are 8 levels.